rhwrd/industrial_training/gh_pages/_downloads/python-pcl training wiki_Limited C++.md

 #Intro (Review Existing Code)

 Most of the infrastructure for a ros node has already been completed for you; the focus of this exercise is the perception algorithms/pipleline.
 The <code>CMakelists.txt</code> and <code>package.xml</code> are complete and an executable has been provided.
 You could run the executable as is, but you would get errors.
 At this time we will explore the source code that has been provided - browse the provided <code>perception_node.cpp</code> file.
-This tutorial is a follow on to training <a href="Exercise 5.1 Building a Perception Pipeline" target="http://ros-industrial.github.io/industrial_training/_source/session5/Building-a-Perception-Pipeline.html">Exercise 5.1 Building a Perception Pipeline</a> and as such the C++ code has already been set up.
+This tutorial is a follow up to training <a href="Exercise 5.1 Building a Perception Pipeline" target="http://ros-industrial.github.io/industrial_training/_source/session5/Building-a-Perception-Pipeline.html">Exercise 5.1 Building a Perception Pipeline</a> and as such the C++ code has already been set up.
 Open up the preception_node.cpp file and look over the filtering functions.

 #Create a Python node

 Now that we have converted several filters to C++ functions, we are ready to call it from a Python node.
-If you have not done so already, install PyCharm, community edition.
+If you have not done so already, install PyCharm, community edition. <u>Maybe say if desired?
+Because it is not necessary</>

-1. Create a new project inside your perception_ws.
-In the terminal source to your src folder:
+1. Create a new package inside your perception_ws.
+In the terminal, change directory to your src folder:
     <pre><code>
 $ cd ~/perception_ws/src/
 $ catkin_create_pkg filter_call rospy roscpp perception_msgs</code></pre>

+    <u>Using catkin_make instead of catkin_tools? i.e. "catkin_create_pkg" instead of "catkin create pkg".
+I think the rest of tutorials use catkin_tools.
+Still works, regardless.</u>

+    <u>\*Returning back to this point after going further in the tutorial, I have issues finding perception_msgs.
+It throws an error, but it can find sensor_msgs, which seems to be the message package we are depending on anyway.
+Currently working having swapped the two<u>

 2. Check that your package was created:
     <pre><code>
 $ ls</code></pre>

     You can open the file in Pycharm or QT (or you can use nano, emacs, vim, or sublime)

-3. Edit line 2 to define the name of the project:
+3. Edit line 2 of CMakesList.txt to define the name of the project:
 <pre><code>
 $ project(filter_call)</code></pre>